Best-Verie/pld_ndangira/README.md

 ### Getting started

-> Make sure you have a well-functioning linux/python environment and MYSQL database.
+> Ensure you have a well-functioning Linux/Python environment and MYSQL database.

 clone the repo